jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 # Overview

-The Juicebox protocol is made up of 7 core contracts (all documented), and 3 surface contracts (documentation WIP).
-Core contracts store all the independent components that make the protocol work, and the surface contracts glue them together while accept funds on behalf of each project.
+The Juicebox protocol is made up of 7 core contracts and 3 surface contracts.
+* Core contracts store all the independent components that make the protocol work.
+* Surface contracts glue them together while accepting funds on behalf of each project.

+# Core contracts

 The first two core contracts are pretty self explanatory.
-They store the core opinionated components of the protocol.
+They store the core Juicebox components of the protocol.

 * [`JBTokenStore`](../contracts/jbtokenstore/) manages token minting and burning for all projects.
 * [`JBFundingCycleStore`](../contracts/jbfundingcyclestore/) manages funding cycle configurations, ballots, accounting, and scheduling.
 Funding cycles are represented as a [`JBFundingCycle`](../data-structures/jbfundingcycle.md) data structure.